Nevada State College is the only four-year, comprehensive public institution in the state of Nevada.

 NSC introduced its official Scorpion mascot in 2012.
 Its name, Scotty, was selected by a campus-wide vote.

-Opened in 2008, the Liberal Arts and Sciences Building is NSC s first permanent structure on its main campus.
-Other campus buildings include the remodeled Dawson Building and the Basic and Water I and II buildings.
+Opened in 2008, the Liberal Arts and Sciences Building is NSC's first permanent structure on its main campus.
+Other campus buildings include the remodeled Dawson Building, the Rogers Student Center Building, and the Nursing, Science, and Education Building.

 - Bart Patterson, President